yorku-ease/DataMigrationBenchmarkingTool/README.md

 - **Controller & Migration Engine**: Requires Docker.
 - **Logs Reporter**: Requires Docker and Python.
 - **Databases**: Requires Docker.
+- **Management Server**: Requires Ansible.
+This machine will host all source code and coordinate communication between all other machines in the system.

 While it's possible to deploy all components on a single machine, it is recommended to deploy them across separate machines, ideally in different locations.
 This setup mirrors real-world conditions, including network delays, which can help provide a more accurate evaluation of the migration process.